 Adopt-A-School allows members of Zeta Phi Beta to identify low performing schools and provide assistance in a number of ways to enhance the educational experience and increase test scores.
 Members purchase supplies and/or equipment, provide volunteer hours, provide scholarship incentives, assist with parent engagement programs and work with administrators to identify needs that may be specific to that particular school.
-Omicron Omicron Zeta Chapter Zetas, Amicae and Youth Clubs have adopted Evergreen Avenue Elementary School in Woodbury, NJ.
-The chapter has funded scholarship incentives, made parents aware of what to do in emergencies, conducted a Halloween Trunk-or-Treat and funded PTO activities
+Omicron Omicron Zeta Chapter Zetas, and Amicae have adopted Evergreen Avenue Elementary School in Woodbury, NJ.
+The chapter funds scholarship incentives, donates teacher supply bags, conducts a Halloween Trunk-or-Treat, organizes an African American Read-In and funds PTO activities

-Zeta Phi Beta Sorority, Incorporated has taken on the mission to help increase awareness of the sacrifices and contributions made by America’s veterans and military families.
-This year the chapter’s contributions include: Volunteering at a Veteran’s Home, donating money to Women Veterans Rock, Inc., buying toiletries and magazines for a shelter and providing holiday gifts to a military family.
+Military Initiatives Zeta Phi Beta Sorority, Incorporated has taken on the mission to help increase awareness of the sacrifices and contributions made by America’s veterans and military families.
+The chapter’s contributions include: Volunteering at a Veteran’s Home, donating money to Women Veterans Rock, Inc.; donating toiletries to a Veteran’s Home and providing holiday gifts to military families.

 “Life’s most persistent and urgent question is ‘what are you doing for others?’”